JonayedHossenAntor/Weather-App/README.md

 # Weather-App
-Weather desktop application built using Python.
+Weather desktop application built using Python.This app shows weather forecast for 7 days.